ColZoel/Synthetic_St_Louis/README.md

 # Synthetic_St_Louis
-The project I completed for ECON 488 Winter 2022 utlizing the synthetic control method
+This project received high marks for Econ 488 Winter 2022.
+It leverages synthetic control statistical learning with econometric analysis to develop a causal effect of the move of a national team on local crime.

 Abstract:
 We develop a synthetic control that models a fictional St Louis